Life As an Airline Pilot, Copilot, or Flight Engineer

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Speaking: Talking to others to convey information effectively.

-Job Outlook for Airline Pilots, Copilots, and Flight Engineers
+Job Opportunities for Airline Pilots, Copilots, and Flight Engineers

 There were about 84,000 jobs for Airline Pilot, Copilot, or Flight Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 3.5% which is below the national average.
 The Bureau of Labor Statistics predicts 2,900 new jobs for Airline Pilot, Copilot, or Flight Engineer by 2026.
 The BLS estimates 8,100 yearly job openings in this field.